2009 satellite collision

-On February 10, 2009, two communications satellites—the active commercial Iridium 33 and the derelict Russian military Kosmos 2251—(Cosmos) accidentally collided at a speed of 11.7 km/s and an altitude of 789 km above the Taymyr Peninsula in Siberia.
-It was the first time a hypervelocity collision occurred between two satellites; previous incidents had involved a satellite and a piece of space debris.
+On February 10, 2009, two communications satellites—the active commercial Iridium 33 and the derelict Russian military Kosmos 2251—accidentally collided at a speed of 11.7 km/s and an altitude of 789 km above the Taymyr Peninsula in Siberia.
+It was the first time a hypervelocity collision had occurred between two satellites; previous incidents had involved a satellite and a piece of space debris.

 Spacecraft

 Kosmos 2251 was a 950 kg Russian Strela military communications satellite owned by the Russian Space Forces.
 Kosmos 2251 was launched on a Russian Cosmos-3M carrier rocket on June 16, 1993.
 This satellite had been deactivated prior to the collision, and remained in orbit as space debris.

 The other spacecraft, Iridium 33, was a 560 kg U.S.-built commercial satellite that was part of the Iridium constellation for satellite phones.
 It was launched on September 14, 1997, atop a Russian Proton rocket.